AFIT-R/afit-r.github.io/analytics/predictive/resampling.md

 ## t3*   44.08953 0.047449584   4.3294215
 ```

 Now if we compare the standard errors between the bootstrap approach and the non-bootstrap approach we see the standard errors align more closely.
 This better correspondence between the bootstrap estimates and the standard estimates suggest a better model fit.
+Thus, bootstrapping provides an additional method for assessing the adequacy of our model's fit.

 ```r